jangabrielsson/hc3emu/README.md

 ```lua
 --%%state=myqa.state
 ```
+Running in offline mode this file will be used for storing device and resource states between runs.
+For QAs that use the QA internalStorage api, it's recommended to turn this on.

 3. Organize code in multiple files:
 ```lua
 --%%file=utils.lua:utils
 --%%file=api.lua:api
 ```
+First is the path to the lua file, second is the name the file will have in the QA.

 4. Test UI interactions using proxy mode:
 ```lua